-Median weekly earnings for full-time workers in the second quarter rose 10.4% from last year, 10% higher with inflation taken into account.
+Median weekly earnings for full-time workers in the second quarter rose 10.4% from last year.
+The increase is largely a result of the fact that low-wage workers have experienced disproportionate job losses since the pandemic began.

 The unemployment rate